tum-esm/utils/docs/pages/api-reference.md

 def macro_is_running(macro_id: int) -> bool
 ```

 Check if the given macro is running.
+It runs `MACRO_RESULTS <macro_id>`
+under the hood.
+The OPUS documentation is ambiguous about the return value.
+It seems that 0 means "there is no result yet", i.e. the macro is still running

 ##### `stop_macro`